DataDog/integrations-core/mysql/README.md

 ## Setup
 ### Installation

 The MySQL check is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.

-If you need the newest version of the check, install the `dd-check-mysql` package.
+If you need the newest version of the MySQL check, install the `dd-check-mysql` package; this package's check overrides the one packaged with the Agent.
+See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 ### Configuration
 #### Prepare MySQL